App Store Optimization (ASO) Guide for Google Play

 A solution is to conduct A/B/B tests to increase the reliability of your results.
 This consists of creating two similar variants to see if both B samples generate similar results.

-Example of an A/B/B test in the Google Play Store.
+Example of an A/B/B test in Google Play.

 Optimizing your store listing is indispensable for a good conversion rate.
 Google enables you to go even further, allowing you to customize your store listing for different markets or countries.
 In addition to your main store listing, you can create up to 5 custom store listings on the Google Console.
 Custom store listings enable you to target specific segments of your audience based on country instead of just language.